MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-library-usage-patterns.md

 The [`LROPoller`](/python/api/azure-core/azure.core.polling.lropoller) return type means that the operation is asynchronous.
 Accordingly, you must call that poller's `result` method to wait for the operation to finish and obtain its result.

-The following code, taken from [Example: Provision and deploy a web app](./examples/azure-sdk-example-web-app.md), shows an example of using the poller to wait for a result:
+The following code, taken from [Example: Create and deploy a web app](./examples/azure-sdk-example-web-app.md), shows an example of using the poller to wait for a result:

 :::code language="python" source="~/../python-sdk-docs-examples/webapp/provision_deploy_web_app.py" range="59-70":::